 - The Research in Action podcast with Oregon State University’s Katie Linder (9/11/17)

-- Discussing the ‘Defining Innovation’ installation at the OLC Innovate conference with Virtually Connecting (4/6/17)
+- Discussing the ‘Defining Innovation’ installation at the OLC Innovate conference with Sundi Richard at Virtually Connecting (4/6/17)

 For other speaking engagements, presentations and workshops, visit my CV.

-My scholarship & publications place a sociocultural lens on educational technology and media, exploring how popular and media discourses shape our expectations, practices and policies about education.
-The result are a series of negotiated histories and challenged assumptions regarding dominant assumptions in emergent educational discourse.
+My scholarship & publications cover a wide array of educational elements within practical and cultural/critical spaces.
+My work places a sociocultural lens on educational technology and media, exploring how popular and media discourses shape our expectations, practices and policies about education.
+The results are a series of negotiated histories and challenged assumptions regarding dominant practices in educational discourse, and practical takeaways on how to address and further the practice of education.

 - The rise of educational technology as a sociocultural & ideological phenomenon (EDUCAUSE Review, w/ George Veletsianos)